Arthur Vickers (artist)

-Arthur Vickers (born on 1947), OBC is a Canadian West Coast storyteller and artist.
+Arthur Vickers (born in 1947), OBC is a Canadian West Coast storyteller and artist.
 He received the Order of British Columbia in 2008 for his charitable work fundraising.

 Artwork

 He is especially known for his gold leaf works and is accomplished in many media, from drawing and carving to painting to printmaking.
 Arthur Vickers' Gallery is set in the historic, picturesque seaside village of Cowichan Bay, on Southern Vancouver Island, British Columbia.